Readit News logoReadit News

 _notreallyme_ commented on Citation Needed – Wikimedia Foundation's Experimental LLM/RAG Chrome Extension chromewebstore.google.com... · Posted by u/brokensegue

-jimbobthrowawy · a year ago
+jimbobthrowawy · 2 years ago

 It really shouldn't, considering they have a rule about not using primary sources.